mjenquine/GA-SEIR-Course/projects/final_project/README.md

   <br>

-  * Create a **Trello board** and break down the user stories into cards
+  * **Create a Trello board** and break down the user stories into cards

   <br>

-  * **Use your Development Tools** (console.log, inspector, alert statements, etc) to debug and solve problems
+  * **Work through / review the lessons and markdowns from class** for help and inspiration!

   <br>

-  * Work through the lessons in class for help and inspiration!
-Think about adding relevant code to your application each day - you are given 5 days so that you can work on it in small chunks, COMMIT OFTEN.
-We will be looking at your commit dates and comments are part of your scoring.
+  * **Create a schedule** Think about adding relevant code to your application each day.

   <br>

-  * **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.
-Commit every time you get a new feature working!
+  * **Commit early, commit often.** If you break something, you can always go back in time to a previous version.
+We will be looking at your commit dates.
+Commits and comments are part of your scoring.

   <br>

-  * **Consult documentation resources** (MDN, jQuery, etc.) at home to better understand what you’ll be getting into.
+  * **Consult documentation resources** (MDN, jQuery, etc.) at home to better understand what you’ll be getting into and the new technology you'll be teaching yourself.

   <br>